Symbiosis

 LICHEN AS TEACHERS

-The close and careful observation of patterns, characteristics and systems in ecosystems and more-than-human life have offered endless inspiration for several domains of human knowledge creation, from agroecology and cybernetics to engineering and the arts.
-Palmer (2023) who has spent a great deal of time studying lichen, suggests these five qualities we can learn from lichens.
+The close and careful observation of patterns, characteristics and systems in ecosystems and more-than-human life have offered endless inspiration for several domains of human knowledge creation ranging across: agroecology, cybernetics, engineering and art to name a few.
+Laurie Palmer (2023) has spent a great deal of time studying and writing about lichen.
+She suggests these five qualities we can learn from lichens.

-Although applying these qualities in practice may sound like an experiment in metaphor, they are actively implemented across several grassroots movements, activist circles and all sorts of collectives.
+To apply these qualities in practice may sound like an experiment as metaphor, but they are actively implemented across several grassroots movements, activist circles and all kinds of collectives.
 But what about larger or more complex configurations?
-How does the notion of symbiosis translate to larger systems, for example, when relations are considered among the collective, the public, the neighbourhood, local fauna and flora, the municipality, the city, the site?
+Does the notion of symbiosis translate into larger systems?
+For example, relations among the collective, the public, the neighbourhood, local fauna, flora and funga, the municipality, the city, the region?

 What stories we tell to tell other stories

-The ongoing and increasingly alarming planetary shifts in climate, earth system functions and biodiversity extinction rates seem to escape language.
-A plethora of definitions by various scientists, theoreticians and thinkers have been proposed, connoting a variety of culprits – ‘the Anthropocene’ proposed by Crutzen (2006) being the most popular and disputed term of all.
+The ongoing and increasingly alarming planetary shifts in climate, earth system functions and biodiversity extinction rates seem to continually slip through language.
+A plethora of definitions have been proposed within the Anglocentric academic world by various scientists, theoreticians and thinkers to make sense of this polycrisis – the Anthropocene proposed by Crutzen (2006) being the most popular and disputed term of all.
 Others include capitalocene (Moore, 2017); anthrobscene (Parikka, 2015); plasticene (Haram et al., 2020) and, plantationcene (Haraway, 2015).
 These neologisms reveal a few things.
-First, our incapacity to fully grasp undoings of planetary proportions.
-Secondly, our urge to use words to feel out the limits and margins of our knowledge and purpose, and thirdly and most importantly, the limits of language to prompt radical action.
+First, our incapacity to fully grasp undoings of planetary proportions; secondly, our urge to use words to feel out the limits and margins of our knowledge and purpose and thirdly, and most importantly, the limits of language to instigate radical action.

 Margulis was not fond of applying biological processes to interpret social phenomena even though she did recognise their impact.
-However, I would like to outline how fundamental evolutionary theories and sciences have been in shaping the material-discursive phenomena of modernity/coloniality.
+However, in this essay I wish to explore how fundamental evolutionary theories and sciences have been shaping the material-discursive phenomena of modernity/coloniality.
 Even though Margulis was not fond of it, they are, politically, socially and economically deeply intertwined.
-Hence, anyone aspiring to contribute to urgent eco-social transformation could begin by revisiting the stories we tell about how life came to be and recognise how these stories brought to the fore what we have to reckon with today.
+Therefore, anyone aspiring to contribute to urgent eco-social transformation could begin by revisiting the stories we tell about how life came to be and recognise how these stories brought to the fore what we have to reckon with today.
 Amitav Ghosh guides us through the essence of this recognition in The Great Derangement: Climate Change and the Unthinkable (2016):

 Recognition is famously a passage from ignorance to knowledge.
 To recognize, then, is not the same as an initial introduction.
 Nor does recognition require an exchange of words: more often than not we recognize mutely.
 And to recognize is by no means to understand that which meets the eye; comprehension need play no part in a moment of recognition.
 The most important element of the word recognition thus lies in its first syllable, which harks back to something prior, an already existing awareness that makes possible the passage from ignorance to knowledge: a moment of recognition occurs when a prior awareness flashes before us, effecting an instant change in our understanding of that which is beheld.
 Yet this flash cannot appear spontaneously; it cannot disclose itself except in the presence of its lost other.
 The knowledge that results from recognition, then, is not of the same kind as the discovery of something new: it arises rather from a renewed reckoning with a potentiality that lies within oneself (p.4).